 Magnesium from spinach

-Magnesium from spinach is vital for over 300 vital biochemical reactions in the body yet on the typical Western "industrial" diet we are only getting half of what we need.
+Magnesium from spinach is vital for over 300 vital biochemical reactions in the body; yet on the typical Western "industrial" diet we are getting less than half of what we need.
 It is little wonder that we are so sickly.

 There are plenty of sources of magnesium so there is absolutely no reason why we should be found lacking.
-Dark-green leafy vegetables like spinach, nuts and seeds are great sources; unrefined grains and legumes too[1].
+Dark-green leafy vegetables like spinach, nuts and seeds are great for the mineral; unrefined grains and legumes too[1].

-If you aren't enjoying these wonderful foods daily, then you probably are in the half that is woefully and dangerously deficient in magnesium; Alzheimer's disease, hypertension and cardiovascular tragedies lie in wait, just to mention a few.
+If you are not enjoying these wonderful foods daily, then you probably are in the half that is woefully and dangerously deficient in magnesium; Alzheimer's disease, hypertension and cardiovascular tragedies lie in wait, just to mention a few.

 It's time to get on with some prevention.